chipcullen/chipcullen_com/src/posts/running-a-structured-meeting.md

 #### Pro tip: plan for breaks

 **Plan for a 10 minute break at least every 45 minutes to an hour.** Expecting anyone to sit still and maintain focus for longer than that is just kidding yourself.
 A break lets people get coffee, check on other work matters, go to the bathroom, etc. If you have breaks in your agenda, people know that a reprieve is coming.
-Which means they are more like to stay focused on your discussion and hopefully make it more productive.
+Which means they are more like to stay focused on your discussion.

+## Putting it together

+This is then what I would put in the body of the meeting invitation:

+> **Application Breakdown Discussion**
+> Monday, September 1st, 10:00 am - 12:00 pm
+> Outcome: A shared understanding of the major pieces of work needed to build the new version of our user-facing application, and an initial idea of who will be responsible for which pieces of work.
+> Agenda:
+> - 10:00 - 10:10 - Staff Intros, welcome new employees
+> - 10:10 - 10:20 - High level overview of the application
+> - 10:20 - 10:30 - What are others doing in this space?
+Competitive Analysis
+> - 10:30 - 10:45 - Initial questions - what don't we know?
+> - 10:45 - 11:05 - Whiteboarding - what are the major areas of our application?
+> - 11:05 - 11:15 - Break
+> - 11:15 - 11:35 - Responsibilities - which team will do what?
+> - 11:35 - 11:45 - Interdependencies - which pieces will rely on other pieces, and in what ways?
+> - 11:45 - 11:55 - Danger areas - what could make this project go south?
+> - 11:55 - 12:00 - Wrap up / final thoughts
+## During the meeting: take notes visibly

+During the meeting itself, I have found that it's incredibly helpful to have a notes document in front of everyone, and to update that document in real time.
+That means a screenshare, projector, whatever.
+I usually put the outcome and agenda at the top of the document, so they're easy to refer to.
+My preferred tool is a Google Doc, but you can use whatever makes sense for you.
+For really large meetings, you may want to enlist someone to be the person updating that document specifically, if you're the one facilitating the discussion.

+The point of taking notes in front of everyone is that is crystallizes what has been said or decided.
+If someone has a different understanding of the discussion, it gives them a reason to bring up that difference and to make clarifications.

+## Conclusion

+In order to run a really good meeting, you need to:

+- Think through the exact outcome that you want
+- Break down an agenda for the entire meeting so that you address everything
+- Take notes visibly during that meeting

+If you do these things, you will find that real progress can be made during meetings, and the people in those meetings will be grateful for it.